radical-cybertools/pilot-quantum/README.md

 ## Installation

+Create environment with tool of your choice:

+    conda create -n pilot-quantum python=3.12

 Requirement (in case a manual installation is required):

 The best way to utilize Pilot-Quantum is Anaconda, which provides an easy way to install